The Generalized Second Law implies a Quantum Singularity Theorem: Generalized Thermodynamics Theorems

-If spacetime is globally hyperbolic, then a stronger result can be shown for certain surfaces.
-A spacetime is globally hyperbolic iff both a) there are no closed timelike curves\footnote{Traditionally, global hyperbolicity requires also that the spacetime satisfy strong causality, but this apparently stronger form of global hyperbolicity was recently proven from the definition given here \cite{BernalSanchez}.} and b) for any two points $p$ and $q$, $I^+(p)\,\cap\,I^-(q)$ is compact.
-This implies that there are Cauchy surfaces which intersect every timelike worldline exactly once \cite{HawkingEllis}.
+\textbf{Global Hyperbolicity:} A spacetime is globally hyperbolic iff both a) there are no closed causal curves\footnote{Traditionally, global hyperbolicity requires also that the spacetime satisfy strong causality, but this apparently stronger form of global hyperbolicity was recently proven from the definition given here \cite{BernalSanchez}.} and b) for any two points $p$ and $q$, $J^+(p)\,\cap\,J^-(q)$ is compact.

+Global hyperbolicity implies that there are Cauchy surfaces which intersect every timelike worldline exactly once.
+Furthermore, one can find a smooth timelike vector field, whose integral curves must intersect any Cauchy surface exactly once \cite{HawkingEllis}.

-\textbf{Theorem 4:} Assume global hyperbolicity and the GSL.
-Let there be a Cauchy surface $\Sigma$ intersecting a null surface $N$, such that the fine-grained generalized entropy is decreasing with time for each point $g_0$ on $\Sigma\,\cap\,N$ (in the sense described above in Theorem 3).
-Also assume that the outside of the horizon $\Sigma \cap \mathrm{Ext}(N)$ is noncompact.
-Furthermore let the semiclassical approximation be valid at $\Sigma\,\cap\,N$ (but not necessarily elsewhere).
-Then spacetime is not null geodesically complete to the future, because there is a singularity somewhere on $N$.
+\textbf{Quantum Trapped Surface:} Let there be a connected Cauchy slice $\Sigma$, containing a compact codimension 2 surface $T$ which divides it into two regions $\mathrm{Ext}(T)$ and $\mathrm{Int}(T)$, such that $\mathrm{Ext}(T)$ is noncompact.
+Let a null surface $N$ be shot out from $T$ going outwards and to the future; $N$ may be defined more precisely as the future boundary of the domain of dependence of the exterior: $\partial^+ D[\mathrm{Ext}(T)]$.
+Such a boundary is necessarily achronal.
+If the fine-grained generalized entropy of $N$ is decreasing with time for each point $g_0$ on $T$ (in the sense described above in Theorem 3), then $T$ is a ``quantum trapped surface''.

+\textbf{Comment 4.1:} In the classical limit, the generalized entropy becomes the area, and the definition reduces to the usual classical one: a surface $T$ is classically trapped if the area of the surface $N$ is decreasing everywhere at $T$ when moving outwards to the future.
+By analogy to this, $T$ is quantum trapped if it is a compact surface for which the generalized entropy is decreasing everywhere on a compact, outward-moving $N$, near every point $g_0$ of $T$.

+\textbf{Comment 4.2:} The existence of a quantum trapped surface does not necessarily violate the GSL, because the GSL only applies to future horizons, and $N$ is not necessarily a horizon.
+However, if a quantum trapped surface \emph{were} a horizon, then it would violate the GSL everywhere on $T$.

+\textbf{Theorem 4:} Suppose there exists a globally hyperbolic spacetime with a quantum trapped surface $T$, as described above.
+Let the semiclassical approximation be valid near $T$ (but not necessarily elsewhere).
+Then the fine-grained GSL requires that the spacetime is not null geodesically complete, i.e. there is a singularity somewhere.

-\textbf{Proof:} By the same argument as Theorem 3, every null generator in $N$ must terminate at finite affine parameter, because the GSL is violated on it.
-From this point on, the argument is the same as the classical Penrose singularity theorem \cite{HawkingEllis}.
-Q.E.D.
+\textbf{Proof:} By Theorem 3, each of the null generator segments on $N$, i.e.~$\bar{g} \equiv g \cap N$, must terminate at some finite value of the affine parameter $\lambda$, because the generalized entropy is decreasing on it.
+From this point on, the argument is the same as the classical Penrose singularity theorem \cite{HawkingEllis} which we summarize here: